markrainey/ilearnt-zola/content/posts/alarmNoise.md

 tags=[]
 +++

-Adding an alert for a situation you need to monitor should be a good thing but sometimes, depending on how it is done, it can actually make things worse or at a minimum not work as expected.
+Adding an alert or alarm for a situation you need to monitor should be a good thing but sometimes, depending on how it is done, it can actually make things worse or at a minimum not work as expected.

 <!-- more -->

-In the book [Upstream](https://www.amazon.co.uk/Upstream-solve-problems-before-happen-ebook/dp/B07VMVZ9MN) by Dan Heath there is a section about alarms ...
+In the book [Upstream](https://www.amazon.co.uk/Upstream-solve-problems-before-happen-ebook/dp/B07VMVZ9MN) by Dan Heath there is a section about alarms (my emphasis) ...

 >Have you ever rolled your eyes when you heard a fire alarm?
 That’s alarm fatigue, and it’s a critical problem.
 A group of researchers studied five ICUs (intensive care units), treating 461 patients, for a month in 2013.
 There were almost 400,000 audible alarms logged in a month, which broke down to 187 audible alarms per bed per day. **When everything is cause for alarm, nothing is cause for alarm**.
 As we design early-warning systems, we should keep these questions in mind:
 >- Will the warning give us enough time to act effectively?
 (If not, why bother?)